WJVincent/May-2024/1-module/2-week/3-day/README.md

 Demo and Code-Along for getting a project onto github and ready for pairing

+- one from scratch
+- one from project repo

 ## Callbacks Project Long Practice (Paired, For most of Day)

 If you finish this, feel free to go back to work on the POJO Basics Long Practice / Advanced Arrays Long Practice.